-IUPAC will award up to five prizes in 2019.
-Each prize will consist of USD 1000 cash and travel expenses to the 2019 IUPAC Congress in Paris (July 2019; see www.iupac2019.org).
-In keeping with IUPAC’s status as a global organization, efforts will be made to assure fair geographic distribution of prizes.
+In 2020 IUPAC will award up to five prizes.
+Each prize will consist of USD 1000 cash and travel expenses to the 2021 IUPAC Congress in Montréal (13-20 Aug 2021; see iupac2021.org).
+In keeping with IUPAC’s status as a global organization, efforts will be made to ensure fair geographic distribution of prizes.

 - The research described in the entrant’s thesis must be in the field of the chemical sciences, defined as “chemistry and those disciplines and technologies that make significant use of chemistry.”